 Chaitanya Giri is is a consultant for science technology innovation policy and diplomacy at the Research and Information System for Developing Countries, New Delhi, India, and an affiliate scientist at the Earth-Life Science Institute, Tokyo Institute of Technology, Japan.

-His present research interests include aquapolitics and astropolitics, the new-age techno-geostrategy, the space and marine industrial complex and the science of space exploration.
-Chaitanya has worked as a planetary scientist for nearly a decade.
-He has been affiliated with the Earth-Life Science Institute at the Tokyo Institute of Technology, the Carnegie Institution for Science and the NASA Goddard Space Flight Center.
-He was a doctoral fellow at the Max Planck Institute for Solar System Research in Germany and the University of Nice in France.
+His research interests range from the science of space exploration, astro-politics and astro-diplomacy, to the techno-geostrategy of Space 2.0.
+Chaitanya was earlier the Fellow for Space and Ocean Studies at Gateway House, Mumbai, and prior to that worked as a planetary scientist for a decade.
+He is a visiting scientist at the Carnegie Institution for Science and the NASA Goddard Space Flight Center and has a doctorate from the Max Planck Institute for Solar System Research, Germany, and the University of Nice-Sophia Antipolis, France.